 Rockingham Planning Commission is one of nine regional planning commissions in New Hampshire established by RSA 36:46.
 The Commission’s region consists of 27 of the 36 Rockingham County communities.
 Operating as a political subdivision of the State of New Hampshire, the Commission serves in an advisory role to local governments in order to promote coordinated planning, orderly growth, efficient land use, and environmental protection.
 The Commission’s professional planning staff provides an array of planning assistance to the communities which are active members.
 Membership, which is optional, is retained through annual due assessed to each community on a per capita basis.

-The Commission consists of an appointed, volunteer board of directors (Commissioners), and a paid professional staff.
+The Commission consists of an appointed, volunteer board of directors (Commissioners), and a paid professional staff (Staff Roster).
 Each member municipality appoints at least two representatives to the Board.
 The Commissioners meet monthly to adopt and oversee the annual work program and budget, establish Commission policies on a variety of land use and planning issues important in the region and discuss current planning topics.
 In addition to local membership dues, the Commission contracts with individual municipalities for the preparation of special documents and projects Funding is also obtained through state and federal grants aimed at strengthening local and regional planning.

 Additional information on RPC’s work program, services and funding sources are available at: